IBM/watson-decisions-platform-for-agribusiness/docs/geospatial-api.md

 - https://auth-b2b-twc.ibm.com/.well-known/openid-configuration

-To make Geospatial Analytics API requests an API key is provided to obtain an access token which is use to confirm requests are authenticated and to execute further authorization controls.
+To make Geospatial Analytics API requests an API key is provided to obtain an access token which is then used in API requests to confirm authentication and to execute further authorization controls.

-The following diagram illustrates the API key usage flow for just one of the Geospatial Analytics APIs that are secured by access tokens.
-The section [Obtaining an Access Token](#Obtaining-an-Access-Token) below provides further details.
+Geospatial Analytics API requests are secured by access token validation.
+The following diagram illustrates the API key usage flow for just one of the Geospatial Analytics APIs: `/v2/query`.
+The section [Obtaining an Access Token](#Obtaining-an-Access-Token) further below provides details.

 ![Geospatial-API-Authentication-Overview](resources/Geospatial-API-Authentication-Overview.png)